 5. Russian Standard Gold Vodka

 When you think of vodka you think of Russia, and this is one of the best vodka brands from the area.
 Russian Standard Gold is a mid-level vodka that’s an upgraded version of Russian Standard’s famous vodka.
-It’s infused with a hint of Siberian ginseng into the wheat vodka.
-It’s not flavored, but has subtle hints of caramel and vanilla for a unique experience that’s still authentic.
+Siberian ginseng extract is added to the vodka to create a creamier mouthfeel and palate.
+It’s not flavored but has subtle hints of caramel and vanilla for a unique experience that’s still authentic.
 This subtle flavor makes the vodka ideal for sipping neat or on the rocks, but it can still inject some character in a vodka cocktail.

 6. Absolut Elyx Vodka